pooja02/music-player/README.md

 # music-player
 An offline music player application which plays static music files that have been stored in the Android Studio.

-## Preview
+## Preview (Android Emulator)
 ![Preview Image](preview.gif)

-All pictures are taken from google images.
+All pictures (artists and their song covers) are taken from google images.